carter-csyu/study/javascript/README.md

 - Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole.

 ## 3.3.
-Symbole type
+Symbol type

 **Symbol** is a primitive type unique identifieres.

-Symbols are always different values, evnt if they have the same name.
-If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(key)` returns (creates if needed) a global symbol with `key`1 as the name.
+Symbols are always different values, even if they have the same name.
+If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(key)` returns (creates if needed) a global symbol with `key` as the name.
 Multiple call of `Symbol.for` return exactly the same symbol.

 ## 3.4.
 Object methods, "this"